wiseman/foolseye/README.md

 Foolseye
 ========

-Foolseye flags new photos that show evidence of digital alteration (i.e. they've been Photoshopped) and crowdsources the human evaluation of suspect images.
+Foolseye flags news photos that show evidence of digital alteration (i.e. they've been Photoshopped) and crowdsources the human evaluation of suspect images.